Crewed Mars rover: Unpressurized rover

-Unpressurized Mars rovers would require crew to wear spacesuits due to their lack of air, being functionally similar to the Lunar Roving Vehicle.
-There are several advantages to having an unpressurized rover as opposed to a pressurized variant, such as a reduced weight.
-A pressurized rover would weigh more, adding to fuel costs both in its launch to Mars and in the higher electricity usage of a larger vehicle.
-Unpressurized rovers could also be used to carry cargo to and from a base or to transport astronauts to a larger pressurized rover.
+An unpressurized Mars rover is a Mars rover that does not contain oxygen gas, nor has a hull that contains pressurized gas.
+Such crewed Mars rovers would require the crew to wear spacesuits to provide oxygen for them, being functionally similar to the Lunar Roving Vehicle.
+There are several advantages to having an unpressurized rover as opposed to a pressurized variant, such as a reduced weight, less oxygen supply needed, easier to design, and cheaper to build and operate.
+A pressurized rover would weigh more, adding to fuel costs both in its launch to Mars and the greater energy usage of a larger vehicle; this would thus be more difficult and troublesome to handle compared to a lighter unpressurized rover.
+Unpressurized rovers could also be used to carry cargo to and from a base, and conveniently allow astronauts that are exploring the Martian terrain to be transported more easily.